This is the multi-page printable view of this section.

 Python Package Index (PyPI)

 .
 PyPi is a repository of software for the Python programming language and helps you find and install software developed and shared by the Python community.
-If you use the pip
+If you use the pip command, you are already using PyPI.

 Detailed instructions on how to make a Python package available on PyPI can be found